 Ogden City encourages all pets to be micro-chipped.
 A citizen is able to micro-chip their pet through many commercial places: veterinarian offices, adoptions centers, etc.

-Ogden City animal control officers are available 24 hours a day, seven days a week, including holidays to enforce city codes and ordinances relating to domestic pets.
+Ogden City animal service officers are available 24 hours a day, seven days a week, including holidays to enforce city codes and ordinances relating to domestic pets.
 They can be reached by telephone or through making a request via the smart phone application iOgden.
 The report through iOgden will only be handled if contact information is supplied.
-Animal control officers handle complaints and concerns about neighborhood dogs and cats such as animal bites or attacks.
+Animal service officers handle complaints and concerns about neighborhood dogs and cats such as animal bites or attacks.

 Other Animal Services